 Taxonomies and tags

-In WordPress there are two standard ways of adding taxonomies: you can use the aforementioned categories (which will give you the pyramid-like structure) and you can use tags.
-The difference has to do with structure.
-Categories are hierarchical; you can have subcategories and sub-subcategories, whereas tags don’t have that hierarchy.
+In WordPress there are two ways of adding taxonomies.
+Firstly, you can use categories, which we’ve already covered, for your pyramid-like structure.
+Secondly, you can use tags.
+The difference is in their structure.
+Categories are hierarchical; you can have subcategories and sub-subcategories, while tags have no hierarchy.
 Think of it like this: categories are the table of contents of your website, and tags are the index.

-In some WordPress themes, tags are displayed with each post.
-But, some themes neglect to do so.
-You should make sure your tags are in fact available to your visitors somewhere, preferably at the bottom of your article.
-Tags are useful for your visitors (and not just for Google) to read more about the same topic.
+Some WordPress themes display tags with each post, but some don’t.
+Make sure your tags are available to your visitors somewhere, preferably at the bottom of your article or in the sidebar.
+Google isn’t the only one that likes tags: they are useful for your visitors, who may want to read more about the same topic.

-Content pages of essential importance are called cornerstone content.
-Cornerstone articles are the most important articles on your website.
-Therefore, since Yoast SEO 4.6, you’ll find an option to indicate that the selected article should be treated as a cornerstone article.
-Cornerstone content is the content that exactly reflects your business or the mission of your business.
-But focusing on the field around your business could also be a fine strategy to increase your audience and potential buyers.
+Critical content pages are known as cornerstone content because they are the most important pages on your website.
+This is the content that exactly reflects your business or the mission of your business.
+Also, it might help to widen the field to topics around your business.
+This could be a good strategy to increase your audience and potential customers.

-As we’ve discussed before, cornerstone articles should be relatively high in your site structure, focusing on the most ‘head’ and competitive keywords.
-Think of four specific pages you would like someone to read in order to tell them about your site or company: these would need to be the cornerstone articles.
-In most cases, the homepage would link to these articles.
+As we’ve already covered, cornerstone articles should be relatively high in your site structure, focusing on the most ‘head’ and competitive keywords.
+Try to think of the top four pages you would like someone to read if they wanted to know all about your site or company.
+These should be your cornerstone articles and in most cases, the homepage should link to these articles.

 Category pages or tag pages could make great cornerstone ‘articles’ as well.
-If you want to optimize your category pages for cornerstone content, it is of great importance to provide awesome introductory content.
-You should make sure that this page gives a compelling overview of the subject and invites visitors to read even more articles on your sites.
+If you want to optimize your category pages for cornerstone content, it is important to have awesome introductory content.
+You should make sure that this page is a compelling overview of the subject and invites visitors to read more articles.

 Practical tips and quick wins

 Your structure is dynamic.
-Your business might change over the years, and it makes sense your site’s structure will reflect this change.
-If you don’t think about your website’s structure on a regular basis, it could grow into this monstrous collection of pages.
-Your pages or products may not fit in your navigation anymore, and the coherence of your website is nowhere to be found.
+Your business might change over the years, and your site’s structure will have to reflect this change.
+If you don’t think about your website’s structure on a regular basis, it could grow into a monstrous collection of pages.
+Your pages or products might not fit into your navigation anymore, and your website can lose coherence.

 Remove and redirect!

-Lots of shops will sell a different collection of products (clothes; shoes) every season.
-The old products could go on sale for a while, but eventually, they will be sold out.
-If you don’t expect to sell the exact same product again, you should remove the page.
-Also, if its content is completely outdated, remove that page!
+Lots of shops will sell a new collection of products every season, for example clothing or footwear.
+Last season’s products could go on sale for a while, but eventually they will sell out.
+If you don’t expect to sell the same product again, you should remove the page.
+Also, if content is completely outdated, remove it.

-However, you may have had some valuable links to that exact page.
-You want to make sure you benefit from these links, even though the page does not exist anymore.
-That’s why you should redirect the URL.
+However, you may have had some valuable links to the deleted content.
+You want to make sure you benefit from these links, even though the page doesn’t exist anymore, so you should redirect the URL.

 Redirecting pages is not that hard.
-If you use WordPress, our Yoast SEO Premium plugin can help you to take care of redirects.
-Preferably you should redirect the old URL (301) to the product that replaced the product or a related page if there is no replacement.
-That could be the category page of the specific product, or, as a last resort to your homepage.
+If you use WordPress, our Yoast SEO Premium plugin can help you take care of redirects.
+Preferably you should redirect the URL (301) to the product that replaced the product or if there is no replacement, a related page.
+That could be the category page of the specific product, or as a last resort, to your homepage.
 This way the (outdated) page won’t interfere with your site structure anymore.

 Evaluate your menu

-When your business goals or your website changes, your menu should probably change as well.
-When you start restructuring your site, making a visual presentation (like an organogram) will pay off.
-Start with your desired (one or two level) menu and see if you can fit in more of the pages you have created over the years.
-You’ll find that some pages are still valid, but don’t seem suitable for your menu anymore.
-No problem!
-Remove them, just make sure to link them on related pages and in your sitemaps.
-This way Google and your visitors can still find these pages.
-Perhaps an organogram will also reveal gaps in your site structure to work on.
+When your business goal or website changes, your menu also needs to change.
+When you start thinking about restructuring your site, planning things visually will pay off.
+Make a flowchart.
+Start with your new menu one or two levels deep and see if you can fit in more of the pages you have created over the years.
+You’ll find that some pages are still valid, but don’t seem relevant for your menu anymore.
+No problem, just be sure to link to them on related pages and in your sitemaps, so that Google and your visitors can still find these pages.
+The flowchart will also show you any gaps in the site structure.

 Rethink your taxonomy

-Creating an overview of your categories, subcategories and products or posts will help you to reconsider your site’s taxonomy.
-Do your product categories and subcategories still provide a logical overview of your product portfolio?
-Perhaps you’ve noticed somewhere down the line that one product category has been far more successful than others.
-Or maybe you wrote many blog posts about one particular subject and few about other topics.
+Creating an overview of your categories, subcategories and products or posts will also help you to rethink your site’s taxonomy.
+Do your product categories and subcategories still provide a logical overview of your product range?
+Perhaps you’ve noticed somewhere down the line that one category has been far more successful than others, or maybe you wrote a lot of blog posts on one subject and very few on others.

-If one category grows much larger than others, your site’s pyramid might get off balance.
+If one category grows much larger than others, your site’s pyramid could be thrown off balance.
 Think about splitting this category into different categories.
-And if several product lines have become much smaller than others, you may want to merge them.
-Try to create eight to ten top level categories max to keep your site and structure focused.
-Don’t forget to redirect the ones you delete!
+But, if some product lines end up much smaller than others, you might want to merge them.
+Try to create eight to ten top level categories at most to keep your site and structure focused – and don’t forget to redirect the ones you delete.

 Tell Google about it

-In the unlikely event you have constructed your HTML sitemap manually, update that sitemap after changing your site structure.
-In the likely event you have an XML sitemap, re-submit it to Google Search Console.
+In the unlikely event you have built your HTML sitemap manually, update that sitemap after changing your site structure.
+In the far more likely event you have an XML sitemap, re-submit it to Google Search Console.

-Moreover, when other websites link to your product, chances are some of them link to the first URL, and others link to the second URL.
-But if these duplicates were all linking to the same URL, your chance of ranking in the top 10 for the relevant keyword would be much higher.
-Joost wrote a huge article about this on our website that you should definitely read.
+The same content is visible at multiple locations on your site.
+As a reader, that’s not a problem because you’ll get the content you came for.
+But a search engine has to pick which one to show in the search results, as it doesn’t want to show the same content twice.
+On top of that, when other websites link to your product, chances are some will link to one URL, and others will link to another.
+If these duplicates were all linking to the same URL, your chance of ranking in the top ten for the relevant keyword is likely to be much higher.
+Joost wrote a huge article about this that you should definitely read.